At a Glance

-As I mentioned above, using the Tor Browser will slow down your browsing.
+As I mentioned previously, using the Tor Browser will slow down your browsing.
 Since your traffic goes through a series of relays, getting encrypted or decrypted along the way, things slow way down.
-This means Tor is a lousy option for streaming video, online gaming or downloading files (torrenting).
+This means Tor is a lousy option for streaming video, online gaming, or downloading files (torrenting).

 If you need to protect or enhance your streaming, gaming, or torrenting activities, a Virtual Private Network (VPN) is a much better option as a secure connection to the net.

 Another reason you don’t want to use the Tor Browser for your daily web browsing is that it draws attention to you.
 The Tor Browser prevents your ISP from seeing what websites you’re visiting, but it does not prevent the ISP from seeing that you’re using Tor.
 That could make them suspicious about what you’re doing.
-That makes you a target for being monitored.
+That makes you a target for monitoring.

 Your ISP may contact a government agency, like the FBI or NSA, who are always interested in suspicious online activity.
 Unless you’re a fan of having big black SUVs parked outside your home and place of work, maybe only use Tor when you REALLY need to hide your online travels.
 (If you want to protect all of your daily internet activity, try a VPN.)

-How to Use The Tor Browser With a VPN
+Why Use the Tor Browser with a VPN

 While the Tor Browser hides your online browsing, it only hides your online activity through the Tor Browser.
 All of your other online activities remain open to observation.

 This is why I strongly suggest using a Virtual Private Network to protect and enhance all of your online activities.
 A VPN keeps all of your online activities – including your web browsing, online gaming, streaming, and file-sharing – undercover and safe from being tracked or recorded.

 A secure VPN server slows down your browsing much less than the Tor Browser and also opens access to geo-blocked local content around the globe.
 This makes it a great option for watching videos from streaming services that are available only in other regions of the world.